VisualDudek/spaceinvaders/README.md

 13. showing a victory message

 # IDEAS
-- add falling perks that give additiona live or laser that penetrates all obstacles
 - DONE blit surface with volume UP/DOWN old school ||||||
+- DONE add pause
+- DONE fewer aliens -> they move faster
 - add game over message
-- DONE fewer aliens -> they move faster
 - top score table
 - add game menu
-- DONE add pause
 - add recharge indicator
+- add falling perks that give additiona live or laser that penetrates all obstacles
+- ask "Do You want to surender?
+Y/N" on quite

 # TODO
 1. dev-0.2 need one place to read keys input and pass it to game control, menu, sound.